 The Reversal Of Family Roles

+Addiction can cause a role reversal in families.
+Children, for instance, can be forced into the position of taking on a parental role.
 This reversal of roles, particularly for children and young adults, can have lasting effects emotionally and psychologically, and increase the risk for mental and behavioral issues.

 Learn more about the reversal of family roles in addiction

-Effects Of Substance Abuse On Families
+Effects Of Substance Use On Families

 - higher rates of abuse, neglect, and violence